HamidNaser/RESTful-APIs/README.md

     }
 }
 ```
-In this example, the UsersController handles hierarchical structure with nested resources.
-The endpoint /users returns a collection of users, /users/{userId} returns an individual user, and /users/{userId}/orders returns orders associated with a specific user.
-This follows the hierarchical structure where orders is nested under users.
+In this example,
+1. The UsersController handles hierarchical structure with nested resources.
+2. The endpoint /users returns a collection of users, /users/{userId} returns an individual user.
+3. The endpoint /users/{userId}/orders returns orders associated with a specific user.
+4. This follows the hierarchical structure where orders is nested under users.

 - Implement HATEOAS (Hypermedia As The Engine Of Application State).